Skip to main content

 The process is initiated by you; upon your request, an employer must provide another way to qualify.
 This is a collaborative, not a punitive, process.
 It often involves a recommendation from your physician, who can provide clinical justification for why the standard target is inappropriate and suggest a more suitable goal.

-This legal framework is built upon the foundational principles of the Health Insurance Portability and Accountability Act (HIPAA) and the (ADA).
+This legal framework is built upon the foundational principles of the Health Insurance Portability and Accountability Act (HIPAA) and the Americans with Disabilities Act (ADA).
 These regulations ensure that wellness programs are designed to genuinely promote health and prevent disease, rather than acting as a mechanism for discrimination based on health factors.
 The availability of an alternative standard must be clearly communicated in all program materials, ensuring you are aware of your right to a personalized path.

 What Are Health Contingent Programs?